 We contend that the likelihood of identifying self-handicapping is quickly and readily predictable using markers and asking employees the extent of such behavior in you or your organization – but not easy for a manager who is not open and willing to be vulnerable.

 The Bottom Line: Denial or Self-Awareness

-The bottom line is that there are a number of ways to assess oneself, not only on skills and competencies, but on awareness and the impact one has on other people.
-How well a leader knows him/herself is critical in understanding self-handicapping behavior and its outcomes.
+The bottom line is that there are a number of ways to assess oneself, not only on skills and competencies but on awareness and the impact one has on other people.
+How well a leader knows him/herself is critical to understanding self-handicapping behavior and its outcomes.
 The reason is that much self-handicapping stems from ignoring habitual triggers and then ultimately denying the implications of doing so.

 Great leaders admit that they are not the best at everything.
 No matter how competent a leader is, there will always be somebody better.
 A leader has to recognize his/her own faults and be grateful for what he/she has.
 Great leaders appreciate others’ talents and remain teachable.
 A great leader will allow him/herself and others to make mistakes; that is the core of mastery goal orientation.

-Exceptional leaders move away from performance goals (see article #2).
-While competition can drive people, its nearly impossible to not self-handicap when one’s primary motivators are striving to be the “best,” trying to be better than others, or trying to avoid mistakes.
+Exceptional leaders move away from performance goals.
+While competition can drive people, it’s nearly impossible to not self-handicap when one’s primary motivators are striving to be the “best,” trying to be better than others, or trying to avoid mistakes.
 Developing healthier environments, where the focus is on learning more, growing, and providing more value for customers, is the key to great leadership.
 Great leaders are performing at their best when people barely know that they exist.
 When a leader self-handicaps, all of the employees are aware and it affects them.

 Here are a few baby steps for you to start practicing tomorrow: